 If your home’s humidity level is above 60 percent, it may be too humid for a newborn baby.
 Before working with a professional, you can take a few steps to help lower your home’s humidity level.

 First, check your HVAC system.
 If your HVAC system is well maintained, it will likely do a good job removing moisture from your home’s air.
 Changing the filter regularly and keeping the coils clean help the HVAC perform this function more efficiently.

 If humidity is still too high, look into installing exhaust ventilation in the bathroom and kitchen areas.
 Make sure the ventilation ducts are connected to the outdoors so that all humidity goes out of the house and does not collect indoors.

-Our goal is to help educate our customers in Orlando, Florida and surrounding areas about energy and home comfort issues (specific to HVAC systems).
+For more on baby room humidity, contact Rinaldi’s Energy Solutions of Orlando.
+Our goal is to help educate our customers in Orlando, Florida, and surrounding areas about energy and home comfort issues (specific to HVAC systems).

 Concerned about your home’s safety?